 APPROACH TO TRAINING

-Our goal is to provide a training approach that creates a stable and enjoyable companion.
+Our goal is to provide a training approach that creates a well-mannered, stable, and enjoyable companion.
 We focus on providing training and implementing routines that create sustainable behavioral change that extends beyond just the training setting.
 We work with you to make sure that the results we achieve during training are something you can continue to expect from your dog.

 All training clients begin with sessions at our Training Center at 1725 Williston Road in South Burlington.
 In cases where behavior is specific to environments, your trainer will work you through the basics in a controlled setting before moving subsequent training sessions to the relevant locations.
 Mileage charges apply outside of Burlington.